yourlabs/cli2/README.rst

 module and I can't just do it with a one-liner. cli2 unfrustrates me::

    console_script = cli2.ConsoleScript(__doc__).add_module('mymodule')
+   # then i add console_script entrypoint as such: mycmd = mycmd.console_script

 I also like when readonly commands are in green, writing commands in yellow and destructive commands in red, I find the commands list in the help output more